TheThingSystem/steward/nodewiki/steward/0README.md

 which reports the status of the steward in three parts (activities, devices, and logs).

-__If warned about the certificate, please be sure to "permanently accept" the certificate as valid for 127.0.0.1__
+__If warned about the certificate as being untrusted, please be sure to "permanently accept" the certificate as valid for 127.0.0.1__

 ## Configuration